robenkleene/design-references/blender/tutorials/blender-glass-particle-sphere.md

 4. Set `Field Weights > Gravity: 0`, Toggle off `Render > Show Emitter` and `Viewport > Show Emitter`, choose `Render > Render As: Collection`, choose `Render > Collection > Instance Collection: Particles`, toggle on `Render > Collection > Pick Random`.
 5. You should now be able to see particles during playback, it looks better if you turn off overlays.
 6. Set `Particle Properties > Render > Scale: 0.3`

+## Shading

+1. Click the `Shading` tab along the top.
+2. In the bottom pane, select the shader data as `World`.
+3. Zoom out and pan until you find the default `Background` and `World Output` (there usually above your default position somewhere).